emeth-/invasion-of-meridell/README.md

 clone of neopet's old game that they [removed](https://clraik.com/forum/showthread.php?30654-Invasion-of-Meridell/page2), rewritten

 Things to do in the future:
+- reset mission may bring back converted units or something?
+Some kind of glitch.
 - release game with link to github source
 - github contains issue for each unknown
 - github contains link in readme to reverse engineering app